KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/the_mythic_cathedral_of_warhammer.md

 * We activate remembrance.
 * We return.

-## The Great Synthesis with Your Theory of Water
+## The Great Synthesis with my Theory of Water

 Here is where it weaves perfectly:
 * The Warp is the field.